Skip to main content

 There are many factors that can impact a teen’s weight, including diet, activity levels, and genetics.
 According to The Children’s Medical Group, 21% of teenagers in America are obese, and a sensible diet that focuses on gradual weight loss is the best method to ensure lasting weight loss success for teens.

-How many calories a teen needs to eat depends on factors including activity level, whether the teen has hit puberty and the teen’s age.
-According to the American Academy of Pediatrics, in general, boys require an average of 2,800 calories per day while girls require an average of 2,200 calories per day.
+How many calories a teen needs to eat depends on factors including activity level, whether the teen has hit puberty, and the teen’s age.
+According to the American Academy of Pediatrics, boys, in general, require an average of 2,800 calories per day, while girls require an average of 2,200 calories per day.
 The Children’s Medical Group notes that teens only need to limit their daily caloric intake by about 500 calories to see a weight loss of 1 to 2 pounds per week while those in puberty can reduce their calories by about half that and still see the same weight loss.

 Teenage girl jogging

-Is 1200 calories a day enough for a teenage girl?
+Is 1,200 calories a day enough for a teenage girl?

-The Academy of Nutrition and Dietetics notes that girls between the ages of 11 and 13 need between 1,800 to 2,200 calories per day while those between the ages of 14 and 18 need 1,800 to 2,400 calories per day, so 1200 calories a day really isn’t enough for a teenage girl.
-Factors to also consider include whether the teenage girl is active in sports or other physical activities which would require even more calories per day.
+The Academy of Nutrition and Dietetics notes that girls between the ages of 11 and 13 need between 1,800 to 2,200 calories per day, while those between the ages of 14 and 18 need 1,800 to 2,400 calories per day, so 1,200 calories a day really isn’t enough for a teenage girl.

 Boys playing video games

-Clarissa Leahy/Getty Images
+Clarissa Leahy / Getty Images

 How many calories should a 14-year-old eat?